Document legalization

 • marriage, including capacity to marry and marital status;

-• registered partnership, including capacity to enter into a registered partnership and registered partnership status;
+• registered partnership, including the capacity to enter into a registered partnership and registered partnership status;

 • domicile and/or residence;